jwdebelius/q2-sidle/docs/source/read_preperation.rst

 * I don't know.
 Someone handed me files and told me to analyze them!
 	* Contact your sequencing provider or the person the files came from if they were sequenced locally
 	* Check the repository where they came from.
-EBI and SRA typically provide files `demultiplexed by sample`_; Qiita provides `deblured tables`_
+EBI and SRA typically provide files `demultiplexed by sample`_, although it may be work exploring the meteadata more; Qiita provides `deblured tables`_
 * I have multiplexed sequences (multiple samples in the same fastq file)
 	* You need to `demultiplex by sample and region`_
 	* Then, you want to `denoise the sequences`_